frankframework/charts/charts/frank-console/README.md

 The Frank!Framework Console chart allows you to generate configmaps and secrets from values.
 This is useful if you want to add local users or other authentication to the Frank!Framework Console.

+Be sure to set a subPath and a mountPath if you want to avoid conflicts and use multiple secrets.
+With one secret, the subPath and mountPath are not needed.
+And it would be possible to implement items

 | Name                            | Description                                                           | Value       |
 | ------------------------------- | --------------------------------------------------------------------- | ----------- |
 | `generateConfigMap`             | Generate configmaps from values                                       | `{}`        |